 This tool was made to thread beads and it works incredibly well for macrame makers and weavers.

-The needle is made from metal wire and it’s small and flexible and can go through any gaps and holes and it’s strong enough to pull any thread!
+The needle is made from metal wire.
+It’s small and flexible, and can go through any gaps and holes and it’s strong enough to pull any thread!

 I discovered this tool via one of my students in Australia and I found mine on Amazon here

-I wish they did it with a wooden handle, but at the moment it’s only in red and plastic handles from this brand.
+They don’t do it with a wooden handle, but at the moment, it’s only in red and plastic handles from this brand.

 The EZ-beader for now has been fantastic with all types of macrame fibres.